-Through education, community partnerships, and workplace opportunities, MITGI promotes and supports the growth of manufacturing in Minnesota.
+Through education, partnerships, and workplace opportunities, MITGI promotes community engagement and supports the growth of manufacturing in Minnesota.
 “We believe that one of our most important tasks is to provide an early introduction to manufacturing that inspires students to consider how their talents and interests can be applied.
 By networking with students and parents, we can show what modern manufacturing looks like, describe the kinds of careers that exist, and help students to formulate plans for a productive future that benefits the whole community,” explains Eric Lipke, MITGI President.

 Creating partnerships with area schools and businesses allows MITGI to promote the viability of careers in manufacturing in a variety of ways:

-- Tours help students to see different types of facilities, work environments, and explore career opportunities
+- Tours help students to see different types of facilities, work environments and explore career opportunities

 - MITGI-sponsored scholarships help students defray the costs of education, and in turn, connects the business and the student